loosewheel/lwcomputers/readme.txt

 Printers can print out pages and assemble them into books.
 They require an ink cartridge and paper to print.
 An ink cartridge prints 200 pages.
-If the book button is pressed, any pages in the out tray are assembled into a book in order of the out tray slots.
+If the book button is pressed, any pages in the out tray are assembled into a book in order of the out tray slots, up to 12 pages.
 The title of the book is the title of the first page.
 The computer's api has a printer interface which wraps these messages.

 Printers connect to digilines cables.
 After setting the channel, send messages to operate.